cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/9-run-prod-docker.md

 ## Network preparation

-Because the validators are on a private network and fronted by sentries, you need to set up the configuration of each node so they can find each other.
-And also to make sure that the sentries keep the validators' addresses private.
+Because the validators are on a private network and fronted by sentries, you need to set up the configuration of each node so they can find each other; also to make sure that the sentries keep the validators' addresses private.
 What are the nodes' public keys?
 For instance, for `val-alice`, it is:

 ```sh
 $ docker run --rm -i \